 The Hub Model and Its Limits

 Dubai is not a regional airport.
 It is a global switchboard.
-Emirates connects South Asia to Europe, Africa to East Asia, Australasia to the Middle East through a hub built on the assumption of stable, predictable airspace in every direction.
+Emirates hub role connects South Asia to Europe, Africa to East Asia, Australasia to the Middle East through a model built on the assumption of stable, predictable airspace in every direction.
 That assumption is foundational.
 The efficiency of the model — the reason passengers from Nairobi to Manila route through Dubai — depends entirely on the hub remaining accessible.

 This Is How Aviation Always Responds to War